WHAT IS IN THIS LEAFLET

 What it looks like

-DOTAREM is a clear, colourless to yellow solution available in a glass vial or pre-filled syringe intended for intravenous injection.
+DOTAREM is a clear, colourless to yellow solution available in a glass vial or glass or plastic pre-filled syringe intended for intravenous injection.

 DOTAREM contains gadoteric acid 279.32 mg/mL.
 It also contains the inactive ingredients meglumine and water for injections.

-DOTAREM is registered in vials of 5 mL, 10 mL, 15 mL and 20 mL, but only the 10 mL vial is currently available.
+DOTAREM is registered in packs of 1 glass vial, with volume fill of 5 mL, 10 mL, 15 mL and 20 mL.

-DOTAREM is also registered in pre-filled syringes of 10 mL, 15 mL and 20 mL, but only the 10 mL prefilled syringe (PFS) is currently available.
+DOTAREM is registered in packs of 1 glass pre-filled syringe, with volume fill of 10 mL, 15 mL and 20 mL.

 The Australian Registration numbers are: